ruricolist/serapeum/REFERENCE.md

 ### `(string-invert-case string)`

 Invert the case of STRING.
-This does the same thing as a case-inverting readtable.
+This does the same thing as a case-inverting readtable:
+- If the string is uppercase, downcase the string.
+- If the string is lowercase, upcase the string.
+- If the string is mixed-case, leave it alone.

 [View source](strings.lisp#L232)